alexdremov/SwiftYFinance/README.md

 ### Identifier Summary

 This part of API is MASSIVE.
-Yahoo Finance has a lot of summary modules and I implemented several of them.Still, you can fetch data from raw JSON parameter.
+Yahoo Finance has a lot of summary modules and I implemented several of them.
+Still, you can fetch data from raw JSON parameter.

 I will add new modules with every version.
-Currntly, only essential modules are implemented.
+Currently, only essential modules are implemented.

 | Module                            | Support | Module                            | Support |
 |-----------------------------------|---------|-----------------------------------|---------|